Digicomlab/digicomlab.github.io/content/en/seedfunding/_index.md

 ---
 title: "Seed Funding"
-description: "Through our Seed Funding projects, we facilitate research focused on the application and innovation of digital methods.
-Some of our current research topics include:"
+description: "Through our Seed Funding projects, we facilitate research focused on the application and innovation of digital methods."
 ---